Inspired By Maine Heritage

 Settlers.

 Adventurers, pirates, mariners, and more were drawn to the imposing granite shores of Downeast Maine for hundreds of years before too many, if any, permanent European settlements were established.
 War and disease ravaged populations and brutal winters thwarted efforts to settle here until after 1763.
-If you are fortunate enough to spot it, Colonial architecture still graces the region, such as the Burnham Tavern in Machias (pictured) that played a fascinating role in American Revolution.
+If you are fortunate enough to spot it, Colonial architecture still graces the region, such as the Burnham Tavern in Machias that played a fascinating role in American Revolution and many Southern Maine buildings.
 Regardless, we can pay tribute to this style in a number of ways.

 The Maritimes.